trivago/cucable-plugin/README.md

 ## 2. Running the generated tests with Maven failsafe

-This will skip the unit tests (if any) and run the generated runner classes with Failsafe.
+This will skip the unit tests (if any) and run the generated runner classes with [Maven Failsafe](http://maven.apache.org/surefire/maven-failsafe-plugin/).
-Since all generated runner classes from the step before end with ___IT__, they are automatically considered integration tests and run with failsafe.
+Since all generated runner classes from the step before end with ___IT__, they are automatically considered integration tests and run with [Maven Failsafe](http://maven.apache.org/surefire/maven-failsafe-plugin/).

-**Note:** If all tests should be run regardless of their result, it is important to set ```<testFailureIgnore>true</testFailureIgnore>``` for Failsafe - otherwise the plugin execution will stop on failing tests.
+**Note:** If all tests should be run regardless of their result, it is important to set ```<testFailureIgnore>true</testFailureIgnore>``` for [Maven Failsafe](http://maven.apache.org/surefire/maven-failsafe-plugin/) - otherwise the plugin execution will stop on failing tests.
 However, if this is specified, the build will not fail in case of failing tests!

 To circumvent that, it is possible to specify a custom [rule](https://maven.apache.org/enforcer/enforcer-api/writing-a-custom-rule.html) for [Maven enforcer](https://maven.apache.org/enforcer/maven-enforcer-plugin/) that passes or fails the build depending on custom conditions.